Are you looking for the perfect pie recipe? This Hoosier Sugar Cream Pie is a family favorite!

 Hoosier Sugar Cream Pie

 You will need to bake your shell for this recipe before you add the filling because it doesn’t go back in the oven like some sugar cream pie recipes do.
+Here is my favorite pie crust recipe.

 I have found it helps if you don’t grease your pie shell because when you do the crust tends to slide down while it is baking resulting in a less than perfect looking pie.
 But it will still taste the same!